On Expansion and Topological Overlap: Preliminaries from Piecewise-Linear Topology

 \subsection{Assumptions on $M$}

 We assume that $M$ is a compact connected piecewise-linear (PL) $d$-dimensional manifold, without boundary.
-That is, we assume that $M$ admits a locally finite triangulation $T$ such that the link of every nonempty simplex $\tau$ of $T$ is a PL sphere of dimension $d-1-\dim(\tau)$.
+That is, we assume that $M$ admits a triangulation\footnote{The triangulation is necessarily finite, since $M$ is compact.} $T$ with the property that the link of every nonempty simplex $\tau$ of $T$ is a PL sphere of dimension $d-1-\dim(\tau)$; throughout this paper, we only consider triangulations of $M$ that have this property.

-The formal sum of all $d$-dimensional simplices of $M$ will be denoted by $[M]$.
-This defines a $d$-cycle in $Z_d(M)$.